123jc-hu/CAformer/README.md

-# CASTformer
+# CAformer

 This is the **official implementation** of the paper titled:

-**"CASTformer: A Channel-Adaptive Spatiotemporal Transformer with Contrastive Learning for Robust RSVP-EEG Target Detection"**
+**"CAFormer: Channel-Adaptive Transformer for Robust RSVP-EEG Target Detection"**

 ## Status